marcellypereira/MarcellyPereira/README.md

  </p>

- "A sabedoria não é um produto da escolaridade, mas da tentativa ao longo da vida de adquiri-la." - Albert Einstein
+"Wisdom is not a product of schooling, but of the lifelong attempt to acquire it." - Albert Einstein